paygaphack/mentors-repo/news-api/README.md

 Mentors of the GenderPayGapHack joined force, analysed a large number of APIs, hand-picked ones that suited out purpose and have collected ready-to-use dataset in a form of JSON.

-In case of News API, you can find it in [`news_api_data.txt`](./news_api_data.txt) - click the file name and it will take you to the file itself.
+In case of News API, we collected news articles and blog posts that contain the words `pay gap`, sorted by the newest pieces.
+The exact query used to collect this data can be found in [`generate_data.py`](./generate_data.py) and you can find the data in [`news_api_data.txt`](./news_api_data.txt) - click the file name and it will take you to the file itself.
 You're welcome to download the file and explore the data.
 For a detailed explanation of the data structure, how to load the data from the file etc., pelase see the section [Working with the Data](#working-with-the-data).

 ### Option 2: Run a script to collect additional data